 Touring the museum and the manufacture when she first joined gave her a real sense that AP was a complications manufacture.
 “Most of them are unique pieces because we didn’t produce in series.
 It really was our legacy, it’s not just brand marketing.

 “And then you see or hear someone talking about this new ultra-complication that will launch in 2023 and I was like, ‘Let’s see how far we can take it and I think the result will be brilliant,’” she says.
 The watch in question is the RD#4, the Code 11.59 by Audemars Piguet Universelle.
-It marks the birth of AP’s first ultra-complicated selfwinding wristwatch and pays tribute to the ultra-complicated L’Universelle pocket watch the manufacture produced more than a 120 years ago, in 1899.
+It marks the birth of AP’s first ultra-complicated selfwinding wristwatch and is based on the ultra-complicated L’Universelle pocket watch the manufacture produced more than a 120 years ago, in 1899.

 Quinet recalls pure joy when she saw the final product, which was seven years in the making.
 “I was so proud of the fact that we didn’t just produce a timepiece that had more complications or more components than others,” she says.
 “It was the way we wanted to innovate.
 We wanted to be creative in everything, from the design to the movement and yes, it was important to us that the watch could be wearable by a woman, a man, everybody.”

 The Universelle is the fourth R&D innovation from AP.
-The first RD#1, a Supersonnerie, was released in 2015; the ultra-thin perpetual calendar movement (RD#2) was launched in 2019, and the flying tourbillon, two versions in the Royal Oak case, arrived in 2022 (RD#3).
-Built on the last three generations of R&D, at the heart of the Universelle is the selfwinding Calibre 1000, with over 1,100 components and counting 40 functions including 23 complications, like a Grande Sonnerie Supersonnerie, a minute repeater, a perpetual calendar, a split-seconds flyback chronograph and a flying tourbillon.
+The first RD#1, a Supersonnerie, was released in 2015; the ultra-thin perpetual calendar movement (RD#2) was launched in 2018, and the flying tourbillon, two versions in the Royal Oak case, arrived in 2022 (RD#3).
+Built on the last three generations of R&D, at the heart of the Universelle is the selfwinding Calibre 1000, with 1,100 components and counting 40 functions and 23 complications, including a Grand Sonnerie Supersonnerie, a minute repeater, a perpetual calendar, a split-seconds flyback chronograph and a flying tourbillon.

 And the grandest feat of all – at least to me and everyone else who has slim wrists – the watch measures only 42mm in diameter and 15.55mm in thickness.
 The Code 11.59 case size, normally at 41mm, only needed to be increased by 1mm to hold all the complexities and complications in the Universelle.

-The watch also features a secret caseback that opens to reveal the movement, although depending on the version you choose, you could also view the movement from the top.
+The watch also features a secret caseback that opens to reveal the movement.
+The caseback not only improves on the chime of the watch, but also allows for bespoke engraving.
+In fact, the entirety of the watch could be bespoke, highlighting the Code 11.59 collection as one that offers myriad technical and aesthetic possibilities.
 Four variations of the model in white or pink gold are introduced this year with different dial options, including closed dials in opaline black galvanic gold or opaline beige PVD gold, and openworked versions that offer a glimpse of the hand-finished components of the Calibre 1000 on the dial side.